 Now, many media hosts don’t have this functionality.

 Only several big players have a build-in ad insertion mechanism.
 Check their offers if you are looking for the quickest way to start earning.
-Additionally, those solutions are very convenient, in the sense that you can disable ads without any impact on the hosting of your show.
-Our top picks are
+Additionally, this solution is very convenient, in the sense that you can disable ads without any impact on the hosting of your show.

-Those are one of the biggest podcast media hostings, with Podbean hosting over 50,000 shows.
+One of the biggest podcast media hostings, offering monetization options is buzzsprout, hosting over 100,000 shows.

 If you are looking for the best podcast hosting, check our detailed review of podcast hosting platforms.
 One of the criteria we used for scoring was the number of tools to monetize.